trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

     - Description
   * - ``partition``
     - ``row(...)``
-    - A row which contains the mapping of the partition column name(s) to the partition column value(s)
+    - A row that contains the mapping of the partition column names to the partition column values
   * - ``record_count``
     - ``bigint``
-    - The number of records in the partition
+    - The number of records in the partition.
   * - ``file_count``
     - ``bigint``
-    - The number of files mapped in the partition
+    - The number of files mapped in the partition.
   * - ``total_size``
     - ``bigint``
-    - The size of all the files in the partition
+    - The size of all the files in the partition.
   * - ``data``
     - ``row(... row (min ..., max ... , null_count bigint, nan_count bigint))``
-    - Partition range metadata
+    - Partition range metadata.

 ``$files`` table
 ~~~~~~~~~~~~~~~~